temisis/Romantikflix/README.md

 # recriar-Netflix
- Recreate a Netflix page with alterations -Exercise
+ Recreating a Netflix page with some changes as an exercise of my abilities with html and css.